7 Best Toilets in Canada in 2023: Reviews & Top Picks

 If you want to save a couple of hundred bucks compared to the top pick, this 2-piece toilet from Toto will do the trick.
 It doesn’t have a pressure-assisted flush, but it flushes reliably nonetheless.

 A primary reason this is the best toilet for the money is its efficiency.
 It meets four different efficiency standards from Canada and several other countries.
 With a 15-inch rim, it’s a relatively universal height for comfort.
 If you order this one, make sure you order a toilet seat while you’re at it because it doesn’t include one.

 3. Convenient Height Dual Flush Toilet – Premium Choice

 |Efficiency:||1.28 / 0.9 GPF|

 This Convenient Height toilet should do the trick if you’re looking for a comfortable toilet.
-At 20-inches from floor to seat, you’ll have no problem using it comfortably.
-A taller toilet like this is great for a home where seniors live because the higher seat minimizes falls while sitting down or standing up in addition to comfort.
+At 20 inches from floor to seat, you’ll have no problem using it comfortably.
+A taller toilet like this is great for a home where seniors live because the higher seat minimizes falls while sitting down or standing up.

 4. Liberty Pumps Macerating Toilet – Premium Choice

 When it comes to bathroom renos or adding a bathroom to a concrete-floored basement, it can be a massive project that involves destroying the floor to add or replace plumbing.
 This maceration toilet by Liberty solves that problem by being self-contained.

 It’s not perfect, however.
 The toilet is quite expensive to install professionally because there’s more to it than a standard toilet.
 In addition, the sensors in the tank have to be cleaned regularly to continue flushing properly.
 That being said, it’s an efficient and reliable toilet that’s reasonably easy to service.